-Signs of Life™ helps executives get a count of the total number of desks used on any given day to determine if they have the correct number of desks.
+Passive occupancy detection helps executives get a count of the total number of desks used on any given day to determine if they have the correct number of desks.
 In today’s workplace culture, there isn’t a time of day where all employees simultaneously sit at a desk so an accurate count can be taken.
-By counting desks in use using Signs of Life™, the total desk utilization can be determined.
+By counting desks in use using, the total desk utilization can be determined.

-As desk and space reservations become more popular to help support the unpredictability of hybrid working, so does the risk of wasted space due to ghost reservations.
+As desk and space reservations become more popular to help support the unpredictability of hybrid working, so does the risk of wasted space due to ghost meetings.
 Occupancy data integrated with the space reservation system allows for an auto boot capability that will release a reservation after 10 minutes of no use.
 This could be a challenge for employees that step out for a coffee or restroom break.
-Signs of Life™ helps make this action more intelligent by only releasing the room if there is no activity, people detect OR signs of life in the space.
+VergeSense helps make this action more intelligent by only releasing the room if there is no activity, people detect OR objects detected in the space.
 Gone are days when optimizing your workspace for efficiency means a bad employee experience.

-VergeSense Signs of Life™ is the smart technology your workplace needs today to prepare for a hybrid workplace and create the experience employees need while also gathering the data you need to ensure productivity and safety.
+VergeSense passive occupancy is the smart technology your workplace needs today to prepare for a hybrid workplace and create the experience employees need while also gathering the data you need to ensure productivity and safety.
 Until now, occupancy senses have missed out on being able to read the room like a human does.
-VergeSense Signs of Life™ solves this by doing just that -- giving workplace executives dynamic, accurate data they can use immediately to bring people back into the office and create unparalleled employee experiences.
+VergeSense solves this by doing just that -- giving Workplace Executives dynamic, accurate data they can use immediately to bring people back into the office and create unparalleled employee experiences.